-While Teaching, I came across these great Parent Tips for reading with your child.
+While teaching, I came across these great parent tips for reading with your child.
 It is by Patti Sollenberger and called Reading Matters.
-This is a PDF file that you can download and get out the next time you read with your child.
+This is a PDF file that you can buy and download.
 It gives tips for before reading, while reading, and after reading.
 I love it.
 I gave it to all my student’s Parents as a fun Bookmark.

 When you have children that are ready to read, read through this great poem written by Richard N. Krogh.
 It’s a tongue twister!

 A Reason or Two Why It’s Hard to Read: